capy-language/capy/README.md

 ## Limitations

-Currently, `gcc` must be installed for the compiler to work.
+Currently, either `zig` or `gcc` must be installed for the compiler to work.
-It is used for linking to libc and producing a proper executable.
+They are used for linking to libc and producing a proper executable.

 If you want to use libc functions, define them with `extern` (look in [`core/libc.capy`](./core/src/libc.capy) for examples).
 Variadic functions do not work.
 You *could* try explicitly defining a function like `printf` to take 3 arguments,